altugbakan/accelerated-cpp-solutions/Section 5/README.md

 ### Q0: Compile, execute, and test the programs in this chapter.

 ### Q1: Design and implement a program to produce a permuted index.
-A permuted index is one in which each phrase is indexed by evert word in the phrase.
+A permuted index is one in which each phrase is indexed by every word in the phrase.
 So, given the following input,
 ```
 The quick brown fox
 jumped over the fence
 ```
 ### the output would be
 ```
       The quick     brown fox
 jumped over the     fence
 The quick brown     fox
                     jumped over the fence
          jumped     over the fence
             The     quick brown fox
     jumped over     the fence
                     The quick brown fox